-It was unclear whether the talks were cancelled indefinitely or only suspended for the time being.
+It was unclear if the talks were permanently dead or only suspended for the time being.

 But Trump told reporters on Monday, “as far as I’m concerned, they‘re dead”.

-In the wake of Trump’s decision to scrap talks on Saturday, the Taliban said that the cancellation of the talks would “lead to more losses for the US, “harm [its] credibility” and “show their anti-peace stance in [a] more clear way”.
+Taliban leaders did not immediately respond to Trump’s Monday comments, but said in a statement on Sunday that the cancellation of the talks would “lead to more losses for the US, “harm [its] credibility” and “show their anti-peace stance in [a] more clear way”.

 Earlier on Monday, Trump denied reports that Vice President Mike Pence and National Security Adviser John Bolton strongly opposed his initial decision to hold meetings with Taliban leaders at Camp David, Maryland.

 “I always think it is good to meet and talk, but in this case, I decided to,” he said.

 Many in Washington, DC, were shocked and some were angry that the Taliban visit would have occurred around the time of the anniversary of the September 11, 2001, attacks on the US.

 There was also widespread concern over the characteristically unpredictable manner of Trump’s negotiating style.

 But Trump denied any discord within his administration and accused the media of liking “to create the look of turmoil in the White House”.

 He also claimed without evidence that the US has been “hitting our Enemy hard than at any time in the last 10 years!”